Best Online Master’s Degrees in: Urban Planning

 Building a Career

 Urban planners do a lot more than just plan projects.
 They meet with public officials, developers, and the public about development plans, analyze economic and environmental studies, review site plans, present projects to planning officials, and conduct field investigations.
 Essentially, they are responsible for meeting the needs of a changing or growing population.

 According to the U.S. Bureau of Labor Statistics (BLS), five types of specializations exist within urban planning: land use and code enforcement, transportation, environmental and natural resources, economic development, and urban design planning.
 Each specialization has a different perspective on development.
 For example, economic development planners work to expand or diversify commercial activity or attract businesses, while the environmental planner works to prevent the destruction of ecosystems.

-According to the BLS, urban planners earned a median annual salary of $63,040 in 2010, and professionals within the field needed at least a master’s degree to qualify for entry-level positions.
+According to the BLS, urban planners earned a median annual salary of $63,040, and professionals within the field needed at least a master’s degree to qualify for entry-level positions.
 Employment within the field is expected to grow 16% between 2010 and 2020, which is about as fast as average for all occupations.
 The BLS states that population growth and an increasing concern for the environment will help drive employment growth.